Have you wondered about hypnosis but didn't know how to ask about it?

 Likewise, if you've seen stage hypnosis performances--it's also not like that at all. (stage hypnosis is definitely not therapeutic).

-I'll cover more about hypnosis miscnceptions in the next installment of my blog series: "What hypnotherapy Isn't."
+I'll cover more about hypnosis myths in this blog series’ next installment: "What hypnotherapy Isn't."